 Learn how to survive a hurricane with these tips.

 When you reside in an area that has frequent hurricanes, it’s important to learn tips for surviving a hurricane.
 While not every country or state is susceptible to hurricanes, the majority of the Atlantic and Gulf Coast areas in the United States are prone to this weather pattern.
-Hurricanes are a tropical storm that unleashes torrential rain fall, storms and flooding for nearly 2 weeks at a time.
-If you have found yourself residing in a location that may experience a hurricane read on for some tips to survive.
+Hurricanes are tropical storms that unleash torrential rain, storms, and flooding for nearly 2 weeks at a time.
+If you have found yourself residing in a location that may experience a hurricane, read on for some tips to survive.

 1. Be Certain Your Property is Hurricane Safe

 If you are in an area prone to hurricanes then you should quickly learn that your property must be secured and ready for this weather pattern at all times.
 Consider having permanent storm shutters for every window, a way to keep your roof safe from the torrential rains and keep landscaping at a minimum so that the debris doesn’t fall onto your home during a hurricane.

 Hiring a reputable roofing contractor to inspect and reinforce your roof can significantly reduce the risk of costly damage during a hurricane.
 They can advise on the best materials to withstand high winds and offer solutions for securely fastening the roof to the structure of your home.